Hitendra Thakur: Personal life

 In mid-2009 his elder son, Kshitij Thakur won Nalasopara seat.
 His wife Pravina Thakur became the first female Mayor of Vasai-Virar after his party swept the Vasai Virar Municipal Corporation polls by winning 106 seats.
-His son has graduated from London School of Business.

-Criticism and Controversies
+Controversies

-On 3 July 2009, the Government of Maharashtra had issued a notification for inclusion of 53 villages in the newly formed Vasai-Virar Municipal Corporation.
-However 49 of the 53 villages had opposed the merger citing environmental and heritage issues and refused the move by forming the Gao Bachao Andolan Samiti under the guidance of Vivek Pandit, longtime opposition candidate of Hitendra Thakur.
+On 3 July 2009, the Government of Maharashtra issued a notification for the inclusion of 53 villages in the newly formed Vasai-Virar Municipal Corporation.
+However, 49 of the 53 villages had opposed the merger citing environmental and heritage issues and refused the move by forming the Gao Bachao Andolan Samiti under the guidance of Vivek Pandit, longtime opposition candidate of Hitendra Thakur.
 Thakur had allegedly influenced the police to arrest and assault Vivek Pandit for the same.

 Criminal cases and financial assets

 His candidate affidavits filed as a candidate in the 2014 Maharashtra Legislative Assembly election, show that Thakur has 8 criminal cases against him (7 where charges are framed, 1 where cognizance is taken, 0 where convicted).
 He and his spouse have assets of over ₹100 crore, and liabilities of over ₹18 crore.